Locates database servers and tests connections to databases.

 The following command fails, with the message

-Specify the library to use (without its file extension).
-This option avoids the use of the ODBC driver manager, and so is particularly useful on Unix operating systems.
+Specifies the library to use (without its file extension).
+This option avoids the use of the ODBC driver manager, and so is useful on Unix operating systems.

 For example, the following command loads the ODBC driver directly:

 On Unix, if you want to use a threaded connection library, you must use the threaded version of the Ping utility, dbping_r.

 |-m||Establishes a connection using ODBC.
 By default, the utility connects using the embedded SQL interface.|

 |-o filename||Writes output messages to the named file.|